 Wednesday, June 17, 2020

-This program is free and open to the public–no registration required.
+This program is free and open to the public.
+No advance registration is required.

 In June 1980, the U.S. Supreme Court ruling in Diamond v.
 Chakrabarty authorized the first patent on an intentionally genetically modified organism and concluded that patents may be granted for “anything under the sun that is made by man.”
-The decision unleashed a wave of biotechnology innovations.
-Less well known, the Plant Protection Act of 1930 had allowed the patenting of selectively bred and cloned plants.
+The decision contributed to the rise of the modern biotechnology industry and reshaped the agriculture industry.
+Less well known, the Plant Protection Act of 1930 had previously allowed intellectual property protection for selectively bred and cloned plants.
 On the 40th anniversary of Diamond v.
-Chakrabarty and the 90th anniversary of the Plant Protection Act, an expert panel will discuss breakthroughs in agricultural biotechnology and explore the impacts – economic and environmental – of these two major turning points.
+Chakrabarty and the 90th anniversary of the Plant Protection Act, our expert panel will discuss breakthroughs in agricultural biotechnology and explore the impacts – economic and environmental – of these two major historical turning points.
 How did the rise of patented, GMO crops change farming?
 How did the Supreme Court’s decision change the patent system?
 How did developments in biotechnology reshape America’s innovation system?

 1:00 – 2:30 PM Panel Discussion